Building a future grounded in respect

 Collection Highlights

-The collections’ focus is primarily on cultures of the Pacific Region, including particular strengths in Native American art and artifacts.
+The collections’ focus is primarily on cultures of the Pacific Region, including particular strengths in Native American art and creations.

-The collections include the fifth largest collection of Northwest Coast objects in the U.S., the largest collection of Palauan storyboards in the world, one of the top-five Alaskan Arctic collections in the world, and the largest collection of utilitarian Mexican pottery in a public museum outside of Mexico.
+The collections include the fifth largest collection of Northwest Coast Native art in the U.S., the largest collection of Palauan storyboards in the world, one of the top-five Alaskan Arctic collections in the world, and the largest collection of utilitarian Mexican pottery in a public museum outside of Mexico.

 Pacific Northwest Coast